syncfusion-content/wpf-docs/wpf/DataGrid/Column-Types.md

 ![wpf datagrid selector column with styled checkbox in header](Column-Types_images/Column-Types_img32.png)

-###Limitations
+### Limitations

 Following are the limitations of GridCheckBoxSelectorColumn,

 1. Selector column does not support cell selection.
 2. Selector column does not support data operations like sorting, filtering and grouping.
-3. Selector column will be excluded in operations like printing, exporting.
+3. Selector column will be excluded in operations like printing and exporting.
 4. Selector column does not have filter row support.

 ## Custom column support